-NASA’s Silicon Valley Summer Camp Is Just Trying To Save Us From Space
+The Silicon Valley Summer Camp Trying To Save Us From Extinction

 A less severe but more probable event is a coronal mass ejection, or CME, a large explosion of plasma and magnetic field from the sun that fires a cloud of magnetized particles across space.
 When that cloud hits Earth’s magnetic field, it enhances auroras and causes electromagnetic fluctuations that could disrupt the electrical grid, blow transformers, and take out satellites.

 Pilots would need to land planes without GPS.
 Astronauts in the International Space Station would be on their own.
 Depending on the severity, anything plugged in could be fried.
-So little is known about the effects since the largest one on record, the Carrington Event of 1859, was before the Industrial Revolution.
+So little is known about the effects since the largest CME on record, the Carrington Event of 1859, was before the modern technological era.
 What we do know is that it sent currents through telegraph cables, causing fires and shocking operators.
 A Carrington-like event today would cause damage costing between $600 billion and $2.6 trillion in America alone, according to a 2013 estimate by British insurance giant Lloyd’s.
 It could take weeks, if not months to get systems back online.

 “They call that the trillion-dollar storm,” Parr says.
 Currently there is no surefire way to predict one.